-6. Guidelines:

-Commencing Systemic Anti-Cancer Therapy (SACT) in a Person with Pre-Existing Diabetes.
+6. Guidelines: Commencing Systemic Anti-Cancer Therapy (SACT) in a Person with Pre-Existing Diabetes.

-It is estimated that up to 20% of all people with cancer have pre-existing diabetes (29, 92, 93).
+It is estimated that 8-18% of all people with cancer have pre-existing diabetes (86).
 Undergoing cancer treatment can be stressful; however, it is essential that these individuals are adequately supported to appropriately manage their diabetes to optimise both treatment and quality of life.